abaeyens/image-processing/RCJ_2014/README.md

 This repository contains the source code I wrote for my image-processing robot for the RoboCup Junior competition in may 2014.
 It uses a Raspberry Pi and Pi camera for the image recognition and a Dwengo microcontroller board to control the robot.
 The robot recognizes a line and does object tracking at the same time and sends the line's position and angle over the serial port for further processing.
 About my robot: http://www.raspberrypi.org/an-image-processing-robot-for-robocup-junior/

+Please note that the RaspiCamCV.c file and the Makefile are made by Emil Valkov and Pierre Raufast.
+I only edited them slightly.

 ##How to compile the program: